Dozens of Palestinians killed near Gaza aid distribution point, health officials say, in third day of shooting

 Footage obtained by CNN showed people arriving at Nasser hospital in Khan Younis, many on stretchers.

+Turk added that Palestinians have been given “the grimmest of choices: die from starvation or risk being killed while trying to access the meagre food that is being made available through Israel’s militarized humanitarian assistance mechanism.”

+GHF announced that the distribution sites will be closed on Wednesday because of logistical preparations to better handle the massive number of people arriving and for the Israeli military to make “preparations on the access routes to the centers.”
+The closure is expected to last for one day.

-The firing occurred west of Rafah in the area surrounding the Al-Alam roundabout, according to paramedics from the Palestine Red Crescent Society, near the same location as shooting incidents the last two days.
+The gunfire on Tuesday occurred west of Rafah in the area surrounding the Al-Alam roundabout, according to paramedics from the Palestine Red Crescent Society, near the same location as shooting incidents the last two days.

+The area is part of an Israeli military operation across Khan Younis, according to a diplomat who monitors developments in Gaza, who said Israeli forces fired toward a large group of Palestinians they perceived as “an imminent threat” as the Palestinians tried to reach the aid distribution site.

 Early Tuesday morning, a Facebook page which the controversial US- and Israel-backed Gaza Humanitarian Foundation (GHF) has used to publicize information about the opening of distribution sites said one location would be open in southern Gaza and warned residents to adhere to a designated corridor starting at 5 a.m.